stab3l-admin/stab3l-docs/content/docs/glossary.md

 ## C

+### Circuit Breaker
+A security mechanism that automatically pauses certain operations when predefined thresholds are exceeded.
+STAB3L implements circuit breakers for unusual trading volume, large bridge transfers, and rapid price fluctuations.

 ### Collateral
 Assets deposited by providers as security against the compute resources they offer.
 If a provider fails to fulfill redemption requests, their collateral may be used to compensate users.

 ### Compute Unit (CU)
 A standardized measure of computational power that includes processing power, memory, storage, network bandwidth, and duration of availability.
-CUs are tokenized as ERC-1155 tokens on the STAB3L platform.
+In STAB3L, 1 CU is defined as 10^15 FLOPs (floating-point operations per second) and is valued at $0.06 at launch.

 ### Cross-Chain
 Referring to interactions or transfers between different blockchain networks.
 STAB3L's Cross-Chain Bridge enables the movement of CU tokens across multiple blockchains.